rangle/ngCourse2/handout/routing/routedata.md

 # RouteData #

-While most of the time parent components will be passing data to their children, Angular also offers a mechanism to pass additional data to components at the time of the route configuration.
+While usually parent components pass data to their children, Angular also offers a mechanism to pass additional data to components at the time of the route configuration.
 For example, besides the data that a component needs for implementing application logic, we may need to pass a flag indicating if the application runs in production environment or not.
 This can be done by using the data property of the `@RouteConfig` decorator.
-For example, let's modify the routing for the previous example to add `data` to `ComponentTwo`
+For example, let's modify the routing for the previous example to add `data` to `ComponentTwo`:

 _app/component-two.ts_